jkkomm/BioM2/README.md

 A pathway matrix can be obtained by using BioMLF(, target = 'pathways').
 The WGCNA-based method aggregates pathways with similar expression patterns into a module, and uses biological semantic information to assist in screening modules with high biological interpretability, and compares these biological pathway modules association with phenotype.

-### FindPara_Module（）：Using Biological Semantic Information to Assist in Selecting Optimal Parameters
+### FindParaModule（）：Using Biological Semantic Information to Assist in Selecting Optimal Parameters
 ```
 result=BioMLF ( TrainData = data , TestData = NULL ,
          pathlistDB = pathlistDB ,